airavata-courses/HogwartsRejects/README.md

 ## System Architecture
 ![Image description](https://cdn.discordapp.com/attachments/394719662086291466/679153099763351562/image0.jpg)

+## API GateWay

+API gateway takes care of routing the requests from UI to the backend microservices.
+It adds a level of masking and abstraction.

+## Data Retrieval

+This service retrieves current weather data from an api and provides data to front end to show on landing page.

 ## User Management

 User Management microservice takes care of login, signup and the verification of each request before api gateway produces to a kafka topic making sure every request is from an authenticated user.